Map Primary Interstates & U.S. Highways in VA Traffic Law

 U.S. Route 460 in Virginia

-Reckless Driving Speeding Ticket on Route 460 in Virginia U.S. Route 460 in Virginia is 406 miles long.
-Route 460 runs west-east through the southern part of Virginia through the following counties, cities & towns: Buchanan, Tazewell; Giles, Montgomery, Salem, Roanoke, Botetourt, Bedford, Lynchburg, Campbell, Appomattox, Prince Edward, Nottoway, Dinwiddie, Petersburg, Prince George, Disputanta, Sussex, Waverly, Wakefield, Surry, Southampton, Ivor, Isle of Wight, Windsor, Suffolk, Chesapeake & Norfolk.
+U.S. Route 460 runs across the southern part of Virginia through the following jurisdictions: Buchanan, Tazewell; Giles, Montgomery, Salem, Roanoke, Botetourt, Bedford, Lynchburg, Campbell, Appomattox, Prince Edward, Nottoway, Dinwiddie, Petersburg, Prince George, Disputanta, Sussex, Waverly, Wakefield, Surry, Southampton, Ivor, Isle of Wight, Windsor, Suffolk, Chesapeake & Norfolk.

 U.S. Route 360 in Virginia